jasesmith/RadioShow/README.md

 RadioShow
 =========

-CSS slideshow/showcase using radio buttons
+A CSS3 image showcase using radio buttons.